ryanbethel/arc-plugin-oauth/README.md

 The application user object should be stored in `session.account` to ensure auth helper functions work correctly.
 Any of the application account user properties can be accessed there.
 The oauth account properties that are included with the `include-properties` configuration can be found in the `req.session.oauth` object.

 ## Setup OAuth Provider
-To configure an OAuth provider (i.e. Gituhub) for a staging or production environment the following environment variables should be set:
+To configure an OAuth provider (i.e. Github) for a staging or production environment the following environment variables should be set:

 - ARC_APP_SECRET: Not specifically related to the plugin this is an Architect environment variable for ensuring sessions are encoded securely.
 - ARC_OAUTH_CLIENT_ID: This is the client ID obtained from registering your OAuth app in the provider console.